Skip to main content

 Culture Eats Roadmaps: Kaizen, Education, And Metrics

-Technology alone doesn’t deliver outcomes.
+Technology alone does not deliver outcomes.

 Small, frequent releases beat grand rewrites because they keep risk contained and learning tight.